faskai/amethyst/README.md

 ### Why Amethyst
 Current multi-agent frameworks are great but still too complex.
-* Crew.ai, MetaGPT, etc. solve the cruicial accuracy problem, but require devs to write a lot of code.
+* OpenAI Agent SDK, Crew.ai, MetaGPT, etc. solve the cruicial accuracy problem, but require devs to write a lot of code.
 Not for consumers. *Why write Python when you can just talk to the AI?*
 * Langchain offers many features, but is a bit too convoluted and unintuitive for new devs.
 Definitely not for consumers. *(Sorry, Langchain, you're still the OG!)*
 * Zapier AI Agent editor is too simplistic, doesn't offer code-like composability or debugging.
 * Lindy.ai, MS Copilot, Botpress, etc. – they all need drag-and-drop workflows which can get messy pretty fast with enterprise use-cases.